Wall Street Praises Edwards Lifesciences Corporation (EW) After Recent Earnings Report

 Is It Worth Investing in Edwards Lifesciences Corporation (NYSE :EW) Right Now?

-Edwards Lifesciences Corporation (NYSE:EW) scored a price-to-earnings ratio above its average ratio, recording 39.46 x from its present earnings ratio.
-Plus, the 36-month beta value for EW is at 1.16.
-Opinions of the stock are interesting as 15 analysts out of 24 who provided ratings for Edwards Lifesciences Corporation declared the stock was a “buy,” while 2 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”
+Edwards Lifesciences Corporation (NYSE:EW) scored a price-to-earnings ratio above its average ratio, recording 35.45 x from its present earnings ratio.
+Plus, the 36-month beta value for EW is at 1.18.

 3 Tiny Stocks Primed to Explode